Conjugacy in Abstract Semigroups, Transformation and Diagram Monoids, and Conjugacy Growth: Conjugacies , , , , and in finite partition monoids

 Let $\sig\in S_m$, where $S_m$ is the symmetric group of permutations on $[m]=\{1,\ldots,m\}$.
 We allow $m$ to be zero, in which case $[m]=\emptyset$, $S_m=\{\emptyset\}$, and $\sig=\emptyset$.
 The \emph{cycle type} of $\sig$ is the sequence $(k_1,\ldots,k_m)$, where $k_i$ is the number of cycles of length $i$ in the cycle-decomposition of $\sig$.
 If $m=0$, then we define the cycle type of $\sig$ as $(0)$.

-\begin{defi} Let $a\in\Pan$ be a group element.
-By Proposition~\ref{pgrel}, for every block $P$ of $\ker(a)\lor\coker^{\wedge}(a)$, either $P$ does not intersect any transversal block of $a$ or there is a unique $A\in\ker^t(a)$ such that $A\subseteq P$.
-Let $\{P_1,\ldots,P_m\}$ be the set of all blocks of $\ker(a)\lor\coker^{\wedge}(a)$ that intersect some transversal block of $a$.
+\begin{defi} Let $a\in \Pan$ be a group element.
+By Proposition~\ref{pgrel}, for every block $P$ of $\ker(a)\lor \coker^{\wedge}(a)$, either $P$ does not intersect any transversal block of $a$ or there is a unique $A\in \ker^t(a)$ such that $A\subseteq P$.
+Let $\{P_1,\ldots,P_m\}$ be the set of all blocks of $\ker(a)\lor \coker^{\wedge}(a)$ that intersect some transversal block of $a$.
 For each $i\in[m]$, let $A_i$ be a unique element of $\ker^{t}(a)$ such that $A_i\subseteq P_i$.
-Note that $\ker^t(a)=\{A_1,\ldots,A_m\}$.
-By Proposition~\ref{pgrel} again, each $P_i'$ contains a unique $B_i'\in\coker^t(a)$ and $\coker^t(a)=\{B_1',\ldots,B_m'\}$.
-Note that $m$ can be $0$, which happens when $\ker^t(a)=\coker^t(a)=\emptyset$.
+Note that $\ker^t(a) = \{A_1,\ldots,A_m\}$.
+By Proposition~\ref{pgrel} again, each $P_i'$ contains a unique $B_i'\in \coker^t(a)$ and $\coker^t(a) = \{B_1',\ldots,B_m'\}$.
+Note that $m$ can be $0$, which happens when $\ker^t(a) = \coker^t(a) = \emptyset$.

-Define $\tau_a:[m]\to[m]$ by
+Define $\tau_a:[m]\to [m]$ by

 By Proposition~\ref{pgrel}, $\tau_a\in S_m$.
 We define the \emph{cycle type} of $a$ to be the cycle type of $\tau_a$.
-Note that $\tau_a$ depends on the ordering of $\{P_1,\ldots,P_m\}$, but the cycle type of $\tau_a$ is the same regardless of an ordering.
+Note that while $\tau_a$ depends on the chosen ordering of $\{P_1,\ldots,P_m\}$, its cycle type does not, and hence the cycle type of $a$ is well-defined.
+We moreover remark that if $a = \lambda_\omega$ for some $\omega\in S_n$, then the cycle types of $\omega$ and $a$ agree, as can be easily checked.